cockroachdb/docs/src/current/v24.1/node-shutdown.md

 An operator [initiates the draining process](#drain-the-node-and-terminate-the-node-process) on the node.
 Draining a node disconnects clients after active queries are completed, and transfers any [range leases]({% link {{ page.version.version }}/architecture/replication-layer.md %}#leases) and [Raft leaderships]({% link {{ page.version.version }}/architecture/replication-layer.md %}#raft) to other nodes, but does not move replicas or data off of the node.

 When draining is complete, the node must be shut down prior to any maintenance.
-After a 60-second wait at minimum, you can send a `SIGTERM` signal to the `cockroach` process to shut it down. {% include_cached new-in.html version="v24.2" %}The `--shutdown` flag of [`cockroach node drain`]({% link {{ page.version.version }}/cockroach-node.md %}#flags) automatically terminates the `cockroach` process after draining completes.
+At minimum 60 seconds after draining is complete, you can send a `SIGTERM` signal to the `cockroach` process to shut it down. {% include_cached new-in.html version="v24.2" %}The `--shutdown` flag of [`cockroach node drain`]({% link {{ page.version.version }}/cockroach-node.md %}#flags) automatically terminates the `cockroach` process after draining completes.

 After you perform the required maintenance, you can restart the `cockroach` process on the node for it to rejoin the cluster.

-{% capture drain_early_termination_warning %}Do not terminate the `cockroach` process before all of the phases of draining are complete.
+{% capture drain_early_termination_warning %}In a production cluster, do not terminate the `cockroach` process before all of the phases of draining are complete.
 Otherwise, you may experience latency spikes until the [leases]({% link {{ page.version.version }}/architecture/glossary.md %}#leaseholder) that were on that node have transitioned to other nodes.
 It is safe to terminate the `cockroach` process only after a node has completed the drain process.
 This is especially important in a containerized system, to allow all TCP connections to terminate gracefully.{% endcapture %}

 {{site.data.alerts.callout_danger}}
-{{ drain_early_termination_warning }} If necessary, adjust the [`server.shutdown.initial_wait`](#server-shutdown-initial_wait) and the [termination grace period]({% link {{ page.version.version}}/node-shutdown.md %}?filters=decommission#termination-grace-period) cluster settings and adjust your process manager or other deployment tooling to allow adequate time for the node to finish draining before it is terminated or restarted.
+{{ drain_early_termination_warning }} If necessary, before you begin draining a node, adjust the [`server.shutdown.initial_wait`](#server-shutdown-initial_wait) and the [termination grace period]({% link {{ page.version.version}}/node-shutdown.md %}?filters=decommission#termination-grace-period) settings for a production cluster and adjust your process manager or other deployment tooling to allow adequate time for the node to finish draining before it is terminated or restarted.
+Adjusting these settings does not require a node to restart.
 {{site.data.alerts.end}}

 </section>